sjmiller8182/RegressionHousingPrices/analysis/studies/question1.md

 Question 1
 ================
 Stuart Miller
-July 24, 2019
+July 28, 2019

 # Requested Analysis

-Century 21 Ames wawnts to understand if there is a relationship between the square footage of the living areas of houses and sale price in the neighborhood where they operate (NAmes, Edwards and BrkSide).
+Century 21 Ames wawnts to understand if there is a relationship between the square footage of the living areas of houses (`GrLivArea`) and sale price in the neighborhood where they operate Northwest Ames, Edwards, and Brookside (`NAmes`, `Edwards` and `BrkSide`).

 # Setup